-\\\It is very important for you to regularly check your Canvas email.\\\
+It is very important for you to regularly check your Canvas email.

 When can you contact me? - Anytime.
-I will be online nearly every day and will check my CANVAS email and discussion board postings.
+I will be online nearly every day and will check my class email and discussion board postings.
 If you have questions, please contact me immediately.

 If you EVER feel confused or overwhelmed, please contact me early on.
 I am happy to hold online office hours where we can have a real-time discussion in a Canvas-based chat room or over the phone.

 The phone number on this syllabus is my cell phone.
 You can text me or call me.
-If I don't answer, leave a voicemail and I will text or email you back.
+If I don't answer,